 Now a registered patent attorney, James has an in-depth knowledge of the patent system and a track record in providing valued advice and quality client service.

-James was named in the 2019 edition of Managing IP's Rising Stars, produced by the IP STARS research team.
+- named in the 2019 edition of Managing IP's Rising Stars, produced by the IP STARS research team.
 This special list recognises some of the best up-and-coming IP practitioners who contributed to the success of their firms and clients.

 Dr James Robinson's insights